 The subheading of this section – what is Kodak ColorPlus 200? – is perhaps more pertinent than you realise.

-As you can see below, the canister doesn’t match the box.
+As you can see on the images in this post, the canister doesn’t match the box.
 It’s a different design and is strangely labelled Kodacolor 200.

 With no mention of either of these films on Kodak’s own site alongside the Portras and Ektars of this world, there is some confusion about what ColorPlus actually is.